nataliaberbetviana/auto-folder-sorter/README.md

 ---
 <a id="description-en"></a>
 <h2 align="center">📝 Description</h2>
-The **Auto Folder Sorter** is a light and efficient script, written in **Python**, designed to automate file organization.
+The <strong>Auto Folder Sorter</strong> is a light and efficient script, written in <strong>Python</strong>, designed to automate file organization.
 If you constantly find your Downloads folder filled with mixed files (documents, images, videos, etc.), this program is the solution.
 <br><br>
 It monitors directories and, based on file types (extensions), automatically moves them to predefined folders, helping you keep your digital environment clean and accessible.✨